mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 ### Submitting feature documentation

 Feature documentation is a joint effort between Product Managers and Technical Writers.
 In the same way that we want to empower everyone to contribute to our documentation, Product Managers are encouraged to write MVP documentation for their product/feature.

+If your PR is for a new feature, major update to an existing feature, or a fix that impacts the current documentation, it's recommended that you include documentation around the change.
+This is helpful in providing context for reviewers, and also ensures the content can be added to the documentation quickly.

+You can contribute documentation in one of the following ways:

+* Update the relevant page on [docs.mattermost.com](https://docs.mattermost.com), and submit a PR for that.
+This PR is submitted to the docs repo, reviewed by the relevant team members, and merged from there.
+* Submit your documentation as a new file, including the context and changes, any code samples, and processes.
+You can submit this as part of your PR, or you can open a new PR in the docs repo and include a link to your open code PR.

+We don't expect a huge body of documentation or that it's perfectly-written - but rather a clear, concise outline of the change which can be added to our documentation.
+The content can be provided as a list, rough notes, or you can use the example below for content and structural guidance if your documentation is quite detailed.

 **Note:** Due to the cadence of the release cycle, feature documentation needs to be complete and submitted as [per the release process](https://handbook.mattermost.com/operations/research-and-development/product/release-process/feature-release#e-t-minus-15-working-days-judgment-day) to allow sufficient time for review and to ensure it's included in the release documentation update.